 - File for both office and patient records

-To truly succeed as a medical secretary, you should have excellent organizational skills, and be a people person.
+To truly succeed as a medical secretary or admin assistant, you should have excellent organizational skills, and be a people person.
 You’ll need to know how to use a computer and assorted programs and apps.
 Also, you should be a decent communicator, both verbally and written.
 Not to mention, a good listener.
 Be prepared to listen to a patient’s health woes, and the rest of the medical staff’s complaints.
 Oh and, don’t be a gossip.
 Discretion is key.

-You’ll need your high school diploma or GED in order to get into a medical secretary program.
+You’ll need your high school diploma or GED in order to get into a medical administration program.
 Most employers will expect that you’ve gone through either vocational training or a community college program.

 Once you’re hired, expect a period devoted to on-the-job training.
 That will last up to three months, depending on the type of medical facility you’re employed with.